 You can also check out our 12 tips for protecting your mobile device.

-5. General online privacy and security tips:
+5. General online privacy tips:

 - Be cautious when using free Wi-Fi hotspots: Never undertake sensitive activities over a free Wi-Fi connection.
 It’s worth investigating a personal VPN service if you spend a lot of time on the road to add another layer of security.